1894 Grand Opera House

 👻

-The Storm on the Strand Ghost Tour considers the Grand one of Galveston's most essential haunted stops, alongside the Tremont House and the Railroad Museum.
-Those who work late nights in the theater learn quickly that they are never truly alone.
+The Storm on the Strand Ghost Tour considers the Grand one of Galveston's essential haunted stops, alongside the Tremont House and the Railroad Museum.
+Anyone who works late here learns quickly: you are never alone in this theater.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.